graemetlloyd/ProjectBlackFish/Input data/SourceList.md

 Murakami, M., Shimada, C., Hikia, Y. and Hirano, H., in press.
 New small phocoenid from the Pliocene of Hokkaido, northern Japan: insight into the growth rate and vertebral evolution of porpoises. *Acta Palaeontologica Polonica*.

 Nelson, M. D. and Uhen, M. D., in press.
 First occurrence of a squalodelphinid (Cetacea, Odontoceti) from the early Miocene of Washington State. *Journal of Vertebrate Paleontology*.

+Nelson, M. D. and Uhen, M. D., in press.
+A new platanistoid, *Perditicetus yaconensis* gen. et sp. nov.
+(Cetacea, Odontoceti), from the Chattian-Aquitanian Nye Formation of Oregon. *Journal of Systematic Paleontology*.

 O'Leary, M. A. and Gatesy, J., 2008.
 Impact of increased character sampling on the phylogeny of Cetartiodactyla (Mammalia): combined analysis including fossils. *Cladistics*, **24**, 397-442.